KarmaComputing/network-topology-generation/README.md

 DEBUG:root:Your ina assigned network address is 188.156.0.0/16 DEBUG:root:The deault number of subnets for 188.156.0.0/16 is 2
 DEBUG:root:The default number of subnets for 188.156.0.0/16 is 2, but we want 3
-DEBUG:root:Borriwing 2 buts for 3 networks requested
+DEBUG:root:Borriwing 2 bits for 3 networks requested
 DEBUG:root:The number of borrowed bits for network are: 18 DEBUG:root:Great.
 We wanted at least 3 and we have 4 DEBUG:root:The max number of hosts per subnet is now: 16384